cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 Finally, there is frequentist best response, which takes an offline model for an opponent by observing training games and assuming that his strategy is fixed, which requires having a default policy for gaps in the observed data, and then plays based on a best response to this strategy.

-One major problem with this technique in poker is that most hand data does not include private hole cards unless they are shown at the end of a hand, which means hands that are seen tend to be stronger, since, for example, bluffs would not be seen as frequently.
-Counter-strategies such as building up a best response model offline against a particular opponent are possible, but may require up to a one million hand sample on the opponent.
-This strategy is also risky because it could lead to significant exploitation against other opponents or an opponent who changes his strategy, as most do.
-Finally, on the fly opponent modelling is difficult because sample sizes tend to be quite low, so only very few information sets would be seen even over thousands of hands.

 Ganzfried and Sun explored the idea of opponent exploitation in an early 2017 paper.
 They note that opponent exploitation is crucial in imperfect information games and has much wider use than Nash equilibrium, which is only valid in two-player zero sum games.

 They propose opponent modelling based on a Bayesian model.
 The model involves starting with an equilibrium approach and then adjusting to the opponent's weaknesses (deviations from equilibrium) as more information about his play is revealed by modelling the opponent assuming that he begins play with an equilibrium strategy and then playing an approximate best response to that strategy, which is updated as more information about the opponent is learned.

 They had strong results with this method against weak ACPC agents and trivial opponents that always call or play randomly.

+One major problem with opponent modelling in poker is that most hand data does not include private hole cards unless they are shown at the end of a hand, which means hands that are seen tend to be stronger, since, for example, bluffs would not be seen as frequently (players only have to reveal their hole cards if they bet first or called a bet and are winning, otherwise they can throw them into the "muck").
+Counter-strategies such as building up a best response model offline against a particular opponent are possible, but may require a very large hand sample on the opponent before having enough data to effectively learn their strategy.
+This strategy is also risky because it could lead to significant exploitation against other opponents or an opponent who changes his strategy, as most do.
+Finally, on the fly opponent modelling is difficult because sample sizes tend to be quite low, so only very few information sets would be seen even over thousands of hands.

-The problem with opponent modelling is that it requires a very large amount of hands against a particular opponent before it can effectively learn and that even within the hands that are played, there are only a few where you actually see your opponent's cards, as mentioned above, since this generally only happens at a showdown and the opponent sometimes doesn't even have to reveal their cards at showdown if they have the losing hand.
-The advantage is that an agent could rotate between playing a game theory optimal strategy and opponent exploitation, where the exploitation would be used only against perceived weaker opponents with a sufficient amount of data on their play.
+The advantage with opponent modelling is that an agent could rotate between playing a game theory optimal strategy and using opponent exploitation, where the exploitation would be used only against perceived weaker opponents with a sufficient amount of data on their play.
+In fact this is how many professional human players attempt to play currently.

-From the same period, Li and Miikkulainen developed a genetic algorithm to evolve adaptive Long-Term Short-Term (LSTM) based neural network poker players.
-They showed good results against it competing against simple opponents (e.g., opponents who never bluff or always call), and showed improvement over standard agents under such circumstances.

 ### Counterfactual Regret Minimization (CFR)
 CFR grew out of the Annual Computer Poker Competition that began in 2006 as a way to build a more competitive agent.
 Counterfactual regret was introduced in the 2007 paper by Zinkevich et al. called Regret Minimization in Games with Incomplete Information and has continued to this day to be the primary computer poker research focus and the basis of the majority of the best poker agents and algorithms that exist.

 The CPRG developed two successful agents based on CFR: Hyperborean to compete in the ACPC and Polaris to compete in Man vs. Machine poker events.
-Both agents will be described in detail later in the tutorial.
+The Man vs. Machine events are covered in the AI vs. Human Competitions Section 5.2.

 In CFR, memory needed is linear in the number of info sets (whereas linear program memory needed is quadratic).
 An approximate Nash equilibrium is reached by averaging player strategies over all iterations, which improves as the number of iterations increases.
 Solving games is usually bounded by memory constraints, so CFR has resulted in a similar improvement as compared to the sequence form linear programming as sequence form did with normal form linear programming.
 CFR is guaranteed to converge and has experimentally worked well even with non two player non zero sum games.
 It has been used to solve games with as many as 3.8x10^10 information sets in 2012.